hkraemer/PECUZAL_Julia/README.md

-# Pecuzal Julia
+# PECUZAL Julia

-This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
+This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project.
+It contains all the source for producing the article

 > new-embedding-methods

 It is authored by George Datseris, Hauke Kraemer.